 Students who are registered with the Center on Disability must inform the instructor by the end of the first week of class if special accommodations are required.
+An accommodation is an adjustment in how a task is achieved, with out compromising the objective, integrity, or essential nature of the course of the program.

-• Background Checks:
+· Background Checks: